bassoy/papers/ttm-extended/misc/review.md

 --------- [review3] ---------
 -----------------------------

-[] My only concern is that the author should clearly highlight the differences between this submission and the previously accepted conference paper [1], particularly in terms of contributions.
+[x] My only concern is that the author should clearly highlight the differences between this submission and the previously accepted conference paper [1], particularly in terms of contributions.
+    * The differences and major additional contributions compared to the previous publication have been added in the first section (Introduction), specifically in the second-to-last paragraph, starting at line 91.